WindowsOverMac/Everdraw/README.md

 Everdraw is a Python coded drawing application, currently in 1.1 release.

-Questions i expect and answers to them!
+IT CAN BE FALSELY FLAGGED AS MALWARE, THAT IS WHY I ADDED THE SOURCE CODE! ⚠️⚠️ Questions i expect and answers to them!
 ---------------------------------------------
 Q: Where can i find the .py source code